The History of TIBS

 In 2001, a beautiful 3-story dormitory was erected for the housing of the on-campus students.
 Other updates included additional parking, a landscaped plaza, and a site plan for campus expansion.
 In 2012, Texas Baptist College was renamed Texas Independent Baptist Seminary and Schools.

-After more than thirty years, the seminary continues to train men and ladies to be servant leaders in New Testament churches “… for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.”
+After more than forty years, the seminary continues to train men and ladies to be servant leaders in New Testament churches “… for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.”

 Texas Independent Baptist Seminary & Schools (TIBS) is dedicated to educating and training God-called servants of Jesus Christ to work in New Testament Baptist churches and their ministries.